Douglas Falls (Lower Approach) Hike

-Note: The final stretch of road (FS 74) to the parking area is closed and gated in winter (usually starting in late December thru March), and possibly other times of the year due to weather.
+⚠ Note: FS 74 is closed and gated in winter (usually starting in late December thru early April), and possibly other times of the year due to weather.
+Another gate is near the parking area at the Laurel Gap intersection, which may be closed even if the bottom gate is open.
+In that case, you could still walk the final 1.1 mi of the road to the trailhead, adding 2.2 miles of fairly easy road walking to the overall hike.
 Call ahead to the Forest Service office to find out if it's open before you go!

 From Asheville, take US 19-23 north/Future I-26 West for about 11 miles.
 Take Exit 15 for Jupiter/Barnardsville (NC 197).
 Turn right toward Barnardsville and follow NC 197 (2-lane highway) about 6 miles to the town of Barnardsville.
 Turn right onto Dillingham Road just past the fire station.
 From that junction, it's about 6 miles to the National Forest - stay on Dillingham Road the entire way (bearing left at Dillingham Presbyterian Church and Stoney Fork Road, and then right just past a one-lane bridge at Town Branch Road).
 Past the horse farms, bear left at Walker Creek Road and cross the one-lane bridge; the road will turn into gravel FS 74 with a National Forest sign for Big Ivy just beyond.
 Follow this gravel road for 8.7 miles until it ends in a parking lot.
 The trail starts at far end of the lot as you drive in.